Jollerprutt/proxmox-node/README.md

 | DHCP Server | `Enabled` | *Just use default range 192.168.2.1 -- 192.168.2.14* |
 | Other Settings | *Just leave as Default* | |

-* Create **two** new VLAN only networks to be used as gateways to connect to OpenVPN clients running on the Qotom and pfSense router.
+* Create **two** new VLAN only networks to be used as VPN gateways by OpenVPN clients in pfSense.

 | Description | Value | Notes |
 | :---  | :---: | :--- |